SlowDash integrates Python scripts written by users, with features including:

 Ethernet

-plugin, but if it were not, the plugin loading
+plugin, but if it were not included, the plugin

 'Ethernet') ctrl.load_control_module(